terry-au/QuickTerm/README.md

 Only supports Terminal and iTerm2.

 ## Bugs
-Please note: iTerm2 creates an additional window when one of its services is called, if no iTerm2 was not previously running.
+Please note: iTerm2 creates an additional window when one of its services is called, if iTerm2 was not previously running.
 I did consider fixing this issue by means of calling iTerm2 via an AppleScript, however, I believe the root cause of the issue should be fixed.
-As I do not actually use iTerm2, I have no plans to address this issue.
+As I do not actually use iTerm2, I have no plans to personally address this issue.